LIBERCOSOFT/transport_system_server/README.md

 $ npm install
 ```

-- Start the ExpressJS server with the command below:
+- Start the development server with the command below:
 ```
 $ npm run server
 ```